CISecurity/ControlsAssessmentSpecification/control-9/control-9.1.rst

 --------
 * M1 = Count of endpoints in inventory
 * M2 = Count of endpoints with all detailed information
+* M3 = List of endpoints with all detailed information
+* M4 = List of endpoints missing at least one piece of detailed information
+* M5 = Count of endpoints missing at least one piece of detailed information

 Metrics
 -------